Lzduque/personal-stylist/README.md

 ## Getting Started

-If you want to clone both repos locally and test them, this is the front-end repo, and the back-end repo is [here](https://github.com/Lzduque/personal-stylist-api).
+If you want to clone both repos locally and test them, this is the Frontend repo, and the Backend repo is [here](https://github.com/Lzduque/personal-stylist-api).

 1. Install Frontend dependencies using the `yarn install` command.
 2. Install Backend dependencies using the `stack install` command.